LiLAW: Lightweight Learnable Adaptive Weighting to Learn Sample Difficulty & Improve Noisy Training: Related Work

 \subsection{Sample Weighting}

 Sample weighting aims to improve model training by assigning weights to samples based on their learning difficulty.
 Traditional methods often rely on static weighting schemes, which fail to adapt to a model's evolving learning dynamics.
-Several works introduced a theoretical framework connecting generalization error to difficulty \citep{zhou_which_2023, zhou_understanding_2023, zhu_exploring_2022}.

-\citet{zhou_which_2023} propose adaptive weighting strategies that consider easy, moderate, and hard samples and utilize hyperparameter tuning to find the most effective weighting solution, which stays fixed, from easy-first, hard-first, medium-first, and two-ends-first or a pre-defined ``varied modes'' schedule (easy-first, then hard-first) during their training process.
+Several works introduced a theoretical framework connecting generalization error to difficulty \citep{zhou_which_2023, zhou_understanding_2023, zhu_exploring_2022}. \citet{zhou_which_2023} propose adaptive weighting strategies that consider easy, moderate, and hard samples and use hyperparameter tuning to find the most effective weighting solution, which stays fixed, from easy-first, hard-first, medium-first, and two-ends-first or a pre-defined schedule (easy-first, then hard-first) during training. \textit{Our method adaptively prioritizes different samples as training progresses.}

-\citet{xu_understanding_2021} mention that using counterfactual modeling to jointly train a weighting model with the classifier eventually causes the weights to converge to the same constant.
-Other methods state that increasing weights on hard samples may improve both convergence and performance, but assume that training noise is absent~\citep{zhou_understanding_2023, xu_understanding_2021}. \textit{Our method assumes that training noise (label noise or input noise) may exist and does not require extensive hyperparameter tuning to find the best learning strategy.}
+\citet{xu_understanding_2021} mention that using counterfactual modeling to jointly train a weighting model with the classifier eventually causes weights to converge to the same constant.
+Others state that increasing weights on hard samples may improve both convergence and performance, but assume that training noise is absent~\citep{xu_understanding_2021, zhou_understanding_2023}. \textit{Our method assumes that training label noise may exist and does not require extensive hyperparameter tuning to find the best learning strategy.}

-Meta-learning aims to improve the learning process itself -- it is often referred to as ``learning to learn'' in literature.
+Meta-learning aims to improve the learning process itself.
+It is often referred to as ``learning to learn'' in literature.
 Recent work has shown promise in using meta-learning to learn weights for samples.
-To aid in learning to select the samples for the meta-set, \citet{jain_improving_2024} employ a bi-level objective aimed at identifying the most challenging samples in the training data to use as a validation set and subsequently train the classifier to reduce errors on those specific samples, which is a way of learning an Learned Reweighting (LRW) classifier without a fixed unbiased and clean validation set~\citep{ren_learning_2019}.
+To help select samples for the meta-set, \citet{jain_improving_2024} employ a bi-level objective aimed at identifying the most challenging samples in the training data to use as a validation set and subsequently train the classifier to reduce errors on those specific samples, which is a way of learning a Learned Reweighting (LRW) classifier without a fixed, unbiased, and clean validation set~\citep{ren_learning_2018}.
 However, this requires three networks: one to learn the task, one that identifies challenging samples to validate, and one that learns sample weights, vastly increasing computational complexity. \textit{Our method only requires three additional trainable global parameters.}